John Scales Avery: Thermodynamics

 In his recent 2003 book Information Theory and Evolution (2nd Edition, 2012), Avery combines information theory with thermodynamics to account for the phenomenon of life, including its origin and evolution.
 Since the beginning of the formulation of the second law of thermodynamics in the 1860s, which states that the entropy, or disorder, of an isolated system tends to increase with time, there has been a debate as to how this law relates to the "ordering" process of evolution.
 The apparent paradox between the second law of thermodynamics and the high degree of order and complexity produced by living systems, according to Avery, has its resolution "in the information content of the Gibbs free energy that enters the biosphere from outside sources."

 Activism

-Since 1990, Avery has been the Contact Person for Denmark the Pugwash Conferences on Science and World Affairs.
+Since 1990, Avery had been the Contact Person for Denmark at the Pugwash Conferences on Science and World Affairs.
 In 1995, Avery was part of a group that shared in the Nobel Peace Prize for their work in the 1990s in organizing the Pugwash Conferences on Science and World Affairs.
 In 1998, Avery was elected to the Danish Peace Commission.
-During the years 1988–1997, Avery was the Technical Advisor at the World Health Organization, Regional Office for Europe.
+From 1988 to 1997, Avery was the Technical Advisor at the World Health Organization, Regional Office for Europe.
 In 2004, Avery became the Chairman of the Danish Peace Academy.